ria8651/voxel-tracing-playground/DATASTRUCTURES.md

 ## Octree

+### SVO Buffer

+Each node uses 2 ints.
+The bytes are laid out like this:

+    00000000 00000000 00000000 01101010 01101001 01101001 01101001 01101001
+     ^-----empty :(-----^ child mask-^   ^---------child pointer---------^

+Each voxel uses 1 int.
+The bytes are laid out like this:

+    01101001 01101001 01101001 00000000
+    ^-red    ^-green  ^-blue   ^-empty

-The octree is made with nodes and leafs.
-The octree always has the first 8 children leafs.
+The octree is made with nodes and voxels.
 A node is made of two parts.
-A u8 containg 0 for node, 1 for empty leaf and 2 for solid leaf and a u24 containg the index of the node's first child.
-The other children can be found by adding the child index to the index of the first child.
-A leaf contains the same first u8 with the type and then a u8 for red a u8 for green and a u8 for blue.
+A u8 with each bit refering to a child of the node, and a u24 containg the index of the node's first child.
+Becuase all the children of a node are grouped together other children of a node can be found by adding to the child index.
+A voxel currently only contains a rgb value for its colour.
+Multiple nodes *can* point to the same voxel.

 ## Framebuffers